kaisekidev/kaiseki-wp-hook/README.md

 ];
 ```

-* Classes registered on this key will be called by using `HookCallbackProviderRegistry` and calling `registerCallbacks`
+* Classes registered on this key will be called by using `HookProviderRegistry` and calling `registerCallbacks`